albarozzz/taunter-rs/README.md

+Taunter-rs provides a way of interacting to Team Fortress 2 without modifying core files as that would be illegal and you could be VAC banned, instead it uses RCON and the console log to communicate to TF2, a non-intended way of using RCON but legal as we don't modify anything.

 # Instructions

 To run this program you first need to go to your steam library, right click on tf2 and select "Properties..."